Samaná (town)

-Samaná (old spelling: Xamaná), in full Santa Bárbara de Samaná, is a town and municipality in northeastern Dominican Republic and is the capital of Samaná Province.
-It is located on the northern coast of Samaná Bay.
-The town is an important tourism destination and is the main center for whale-watching tours in the Caribbean region.
+Samaná (old spelling: Xamaná), in full Santa Bárbara de Samaná, is a town and municipality in northeastern Dominican Republic and the capital of Samaná Province.
+It is on the northern coast of Samaná Bay.
+The town is an important tourism destination and the main center for whale-watching tours in the Caribbean region.

 The town has three municipal districts: El Limón, Las Galeras, and Arroyo Barril.
 According to the 2012 population and housing census, the municipality has a total population of 108,179.

 Geography

-Samaná is located in a small plain close to the coast but, now, most of the town is in the hills that enclose the plain.
+Samaná is on a small plain close to the coast but most of the town is in the hills that enclose the plain.

 It is the largest municipality of the province.
 It has a total area of 412.11 km² (almost 49% of the total area of the province), including the three municipal districts that are part of the municipality.

 Most of the territory is occupied by the Sierra de Samaná, a short mountain range with steep slopes but no high mountains.
 The highest mountain is Monte Mesa (605 m).